JetBrains/intellij-sdk-docs/topics/ui/ui_overview.md

 ## Dialogs

-In the IntelliJ platform, dialogs are modal windows that appear over the main application screen and require user actions to proceed.
+In the IntelliJ Platform, dialogs are modal windows that appear over the main application screen and require user actions to proceed.
 The dialogs might be used for different purposes, such as setting up the IDE and projects, creating new instances, asking for confirmations, and so on.

 ### Dialog examples